m4ttsch/omscs-notes-notes/information-security/ipsec-and-tls.md

 # IPSec and TLS

 ## Goals of IPSec
-If Alice receives a packet with Bob’s source IP address, she cannot be sure that the packet is really from Bob.
-Since IPv4 does not enforce source IP address authentication, IP spoofing - forging a packet’s source IP address - is a commonly used technique in cyber attacks.
+If Alice receives a packet with Bob's source IP address, she cannot be sure that the packet is really from Bob.
+Since IPv4 does not enforce source IP address authentication, IP spoofing - forging a packet's source IP address - is a commonly used technique in cyber attacks.

 For example, bots in a botnet can use source IP spoofing and DNS to mount a denial of service attack at a victim website.
 The bots query many different DNS servers requesting the full TXT record of a domain, which often contains many bytes of information.
 By spoofing the source IP address of their traffic to point to a victim website, the bots can direct the aggregate DNS response, which can be massive, to the victim website, overwhelming its servers.